shariq1989/cookbook/content/recipe/Vinegar_Chicken.md

 #### ABOUT THE MEAL

 This recipe is inspired by Alison Roman’s Vinegar Chicken with Crushed Olive Dressing.
-Her recipe was so bright and flavorful that I wanted to create a version that worked for our family.
-Eat this chicken with or without the dressing, though we highly recommend the dressing.
-Either way, we know you will leave the table with a smile on your face.
+Her recipe was so bright and flavorful that I wanted to create a version that worked well for our family.
+You can eat this chicken with or without the dressing, though we highly recommend the dressing.
+Either way, you will leave the table with a smile on your face.